walekarketaki8/Classifcation-Regression-and-Clustering/kaggle_titanic_problem/README.md

-## kaggle_titanic_problem
+## Titanic: Machine Learning from Disaster
-This is Kaggle competition problem - *Titanic: Machine Learning from Disaster*
+Goal- Predicting the Survival of Titanic Passengers.